tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_status_codes.md

 {% include course_image.html url="https://clearbit.com/docs?python#errors-error-types" filename="context_statuscodes" ext_print="png" ext_web="png" alt="Context.io's status and error codes" caption="Context.io status and error codes" %}

-Clearbit not only documents the standard status codes, they describe the unique parameters returned by their API.
+Clearbit not only documents the standard status codes but also describes the unique parameters returned by their API.
 Most developers will probably be familiar with 200, 400, and 500 codes, so these codes don't need a lot of explanatory detail.
 But if your API has unique codes, make sure to describe these adequately.

 ### Twitter

 {% include course_image.html url="https://developer.twitter.com/en/docs/basics/response-codes" filename="twitter_statuscodes" ext_print="png" ext_web="png" alt="Twitter's status and error codes" caption="Twitter status and error codes" %}

-With Twitter's status code documentation, they not only describe the code and status, they also provide helpful troubleshooting information, potentially assisting with error recovery.
+With Twitter's status code documentation, they not only describe the code and status but also provide helpful troubleshooting information, potentially assisting with error recovery.
 For example, with the `500` error, the authors don't just say the status refers to a broken service, they explain, "This is usually a temporary error, for example in a high load situation or if an endpoint is temporarily having issues.
 Check in the [developer forums](https://twittercommunity.com/) in case others are having similar issues, or try again later."

 This kind of helpful message is what tech writers should aim for with status codes (at least for those codes that indicate problems).